kevin-montrose/Cesil/README.md

 ### Deserializing

-`DeserializableMember`s have a name (which is the column name), a setter or a field, a parser, and whether or not the column is required.
+`DeserializableMember`s have a name (which is the column name), a setter or a field, a parser, whether or not the column is required, and a reset method.

-### Setters
+#### Setters

 A setter can be either an instance method or a static method.
 It may not return a value.